Translate

 Stunned response.

-Geoffrey: Well, this has been fun!
-If you’ll excuse me, I’m off to a meeting about a “robust national security strategy,” which means I’ll be staring at a PowerPoint and nodding thoughtfully.
+PRIME MINISTER: Well, this has been fun!
+If you’ll excuse me, I’m off to a meeting about a “robust national security strategy”, which means I’ll be staring at a PowerPoint and nodding thoughtfully.
 Have a good day, everyone!

 The Commute

-One day, she sat across from him.
-Close enough to study him, but far enough to avoid suspicion.
+One day, Leah sat across from him.
+Close enough to study, but far enough to avoid suspicion.
 She watched him as subtly as she could, waiting for some sign of movement, some flicker of life.
 But he didn’t blink.
 He didn’t shift in his seat.
-His gaze remained fixed on the window, as if he were staring at something far beyond the city.
+His gaze remained fixed out of the window, as if he were staring at something far beyond the city.

-She looked at him.
+She looked at his face.
 Up close, he seemed even more unreal.
 His skin was pale, his hair slightly grey at the temples.
-His eyes — still focused on something distant outside — were an empty shade of brown.
+His eyes—still focused on something distant outside—were an empty shade of brown.
 Leah spoke.

 “Do you… do you ride this train every day?”